EU wants new aid for Eritrea soon to help stem migrant exodus

 "This would be a development contribution to the root causes of migration in Eritrea," he told a news conference in Nairobi.

-Eritrea, one of Africa's poorest and most tightly controlled nations with a programme of indefinite military service that many migrants says drives them out, received EU funds until 2011 when Asmara decided to stop the foreign aid programme.
+Eritrea, one of Africa's poorest and most tightly controlled nations with a program of indefinite military service that many migrants says drives them out, received EU funds until 2011 when Asmara decided to stop the foreign aid program.

 The nation, which secured independence from Ethiopia in 1993 after three decades of war, has often accused the West and others of conspiring against the government of Isaias Aferwerki, a former rebel who has been president since the secession.

-Mimica said the EU funds would not be channelled via government agencies of Eritrea, a country often accused of abuses by rights groups and U.N. reports.
+Mimica said the EU funds would not be channeled via government agencies of Eritrea, a country often accused of abuses by rights groups and U.N. reports.
 Asmara denies this.

-The new EU programme was drawn up after Asmara offered an opening for renewed cooperation.
+The new EU program was drawn up after Asmara offered an opening for renewed cooperation.

 In addition to the 200 million euros, more funds could come from a 1.8 billion euro emergency Trust Fund announced by Juncker.
 Allocations across Africa are still being discussed, but about 500 million euros could go to the Horn of Africa.

-One focus of the 200 million euro programme would be to help Eritrea's energy sector, including small-scale generation for rural areas and support for expanding the national network.
+One focus of the 200 million euro program would be to help Eritrea's energy sector, including small-scale generation for rural areas and support for expanding the national network.

 (Editing by Aaron Maasho and Mark Heinrich)